Below is the list of confirmed national invited speakers for NDLR 2022.

 Colm is a haematologist and researcher at Mater Research, University of Queensland and the Princess Alexandra Hospital in Brisbane.
 He obtained his PhD from Griffith University in Lymphoma Biology in 2015, completed an MBA also at Griffith University in 2012 and an MSc. in Haemato-pathology from the University of York in the same year.
 His research interests relate to how the immune system responds to lymphoma.
 This is with a particular focus on the commonest aggressive lymphoma DLBCL and rarer forms of DLBCL like those occurring solely in the brain or in the setting of immunosuppression.
 His work has been published in Blood, Journal of Clinical Oncology, Lancet Haematology and Clinical Cancer Research.
 He is a current NHMRC ECF holder.

-Associate Professor Hang Quach, of the University of Melbourne, is the director of Clinical Haematology and Clinical Haematology Research at St.Vincent’s Hospital Melbourne.
-She is a member of the International Myeloma Working Group (IMWG) and a member of the Myeloma Scientific Advisory Group (MSAG) for Myeloma Australia, where she leads the development and biennial update of the Australian National Treatment Guideline for Multiple Myeloma.
-In addition, A/Prof Quach is the co-chair of the Myeloma Working Group of the ALLG (Australasian Lymphoma Leukaemia Group) and also serves as a councillor of the Specialist Medical Review Council (SMRC) on multiple myeloma, to the Australian Minister of Veterans’ Affairs.
+Professor Hang Quach is the director of Clinical Haematology and Clinical Haematology Research at St.Vincent’s Hospital Melbourne, and is a professor of haematology at the University of Melbourne.
+She is a member of the International Myeloma Working Group (IMWG) and deputy-chair of the Myeloma Scientific Advisory Group (MSAG) for Myeloma Australia, where she leads the development and biennial update of the Australian National Treatment Guideline for Multiple Myeloma.
+In addition, Prof. Quach is the co-chair of the Myeloma Working Group of the ALLG (Australasian Lymphoma Leukaemia Group).
+Her clinical and translational research focuses on novel therapeutics and their impact on the immunology and the microenvironment in multiple myeloma.
+Through competitive grants, industry collaborations, and philanthropy, she has secured research funding of more than $15 million towards myeloma research and is highly published in the field of in multiple myeloma.

 Prof Andreas Strasser (VIC) - Metcalf Oration